- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - My Account

 *The opening of George is celebrated on this date in 1882.
-This was a Historically Black College (HBCU) located in Sedalia, Missouri.
+This was a Historically Black College (HBCU) in Sedalia, Missouri.

-The college operated from 1894 until it burned down April 26, 1925, after which its assets were merged (in 1933) with the Philander Smith College in Little Rock, Arkansas.
+The college operated from 1894 until it burned down on April 26, 1925, after which its assets were merged (in 1933) with the Philander Smith College in Little Rock, Arkansas.
 A photograph of George R Smith College, with students, can be found among the references.